What is the status of the regulation that states you need a tour guide to enter Machu Picchu?

 • Other guide services including Cusco Walking City Tour / Cusco Historical Outskirts Tour / Sacred Valley Tour / Rainbow Mountain, can be arranged on request

-Cost for private Adios guide per group in USD: $212 (flat rate for 1 to 6 people)
+Cost for private Adios tour guide at Machu Picchu per group in USD: $212 (flat rate for 1 to 6 people)

 Please provide the following information to make a reservation in advance: